staticpagesjs/core/README.md

         pattern: '**/*.md',
     },
 }, {
-    // Any Iterable or AsyncIterable also accepted here
+    // Any Iterable or AsyncIterable also accepted eg. an array
     from: [
         { title: 'About', url: 'about', body: 'About us content' }, { title: 'Privacy', url: 'privacy', body: 'Privacy content' },